 - The airport code is BNA, which stands for Berry Field Nashville in honor of Col. Harry S. Berry, administrator of the original airport project in the 1930s.

-- More than 17 million passengers served annually.
+- More than 17 million passengers are served annually.

 - The 820,000-square-foot terminal is home to major carriers and their regional partners, operating more than 530 daily arrivals and departures.
 Air Canada, American Airlines, Delta, Frontier Airlines, Southwest Airlines, United, Vacation Express, Alaska Airlines, Contour Airlines, JetBlue, WestJet, British Airways, Allegiant, and Sun Country Airlines serve Nashville.